Matars/Game-Engine/OpenGL/Engine/README.md

 `camera.py`: Defines the Camera class for controlling the view into the scene.

-`helpers.py`: Contains utility functions.

-`objects/`: Contains classes for different types of 3D objects.
+`objects/`: Contains classes for different types of 3D objects and a baseObj class that is inhereted by the other object classes

 `shaders/`: Contains GLSL shader programs.